Google staffer manifesto criticizing diversity sparks controversy

 The 10-page memo was emailed Friday to more than 40,000 employees at Google, many of whom excoriated the author on social media after reading it.
 The memo published in full by tech site Gizmodo on Saturday.

+On Monday, the engineer told Bloomberg that he'd been fired for "perpetuating gender stereotypes."
+NBC News has not independently confirmed the dismissal.

-Titled "Google's Ideological Echo Chamber," it blames the underrepresentation of women in tech on "personality differences" between the sexes — not on any workplace discrimination they may experience.
+Titled "Google's Ideological Echo Chamber," the document blames the underrepresentation of women in tech on "personality differences" between the sexes — not on any workplace discrimination they may experience.

 "Women, on average, have more openness directed towards feelings and aesthetics rather than ideas.
 Women generally also have a stronger interest in people rather than things, relative to men (also interpreted as empathizing vs. systemizing)," the screed reads.